sergiohbk/sergiohbk-gameboy-emulator/README.md

 # Gameboy emulator by sergiohbk

 > for now the documentation is not created, in the future I will add the complete documentation of my emulator, and the TODO list of things that I will add in the future.
+Your can try the demo here: https://demo-sergiohbk-gameboy.netlify.app

+**controllers are**
+→ - D
+← - A
+↑ - W
+↓ - S

+A - J
+B - K
+Start - enter
+Select - backspace

 ***for now the sound is not implemented, in the future I will add the sound.***

+***for now the emulator is not compatible with mobile devices, I will add in the future the possibility to press the buttons to control the game.***

 ### compatible tested games